ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 ## Testing

-There is a set of simple XUnit based tests to test the pipeline.
+The solution defines a set of simple XUnit based tests to test the pipeline.
 These build out a DI service container rather than use Mock.

 Note: